 In terms of the digital future, it looks very bright indeed.
 The evolution of IT is set to continue and in its progression, the following movements are likely to occur.

-- Data recording and reading data will become increasing important as more companies adopt the necessary analytics to understand their customers, brands and markets
+- Data recording and reading data will become increasingly important as more companies adopt the necessary analytics to understand their customers, brands and markets

 - Virtual reality will go way beyond gaming and offer businesses new ways to build, sell and service products

-- Automation is already playing a key part for many business, from self-checkout machines in supermarkets to mobile banking, providing a more accessible service to customers, and it will continue to grow…
+- Automation is already playing a key part in many businesses, from self-checkout machines in supermarkets to mobile banking, providing a more accessible service to customers, and it will continue to grow…